Management of dyslexia: Academic remediations

+The remedial structured literacy instruction can take place either in the classroom or via one-on-one reading tutoring, in either case with a trained provider.
+One-on-one tutoring can be hard to access due to high costs.

 Classroom accommodations

 Although there are no treatments or quick cures for dyslexia there are many techniques that can be used to assist dyslexic students in the classroom while reading skills are being remediated.
 These include such things as: